INRIM/runtask/doc/examples.rst

 Capabilities of the periodic timing
 -----------------------------------
 This example shows almost all capabilities of the periodic timing.
 Task #0 is run 15 second after the beginning of each minute, forever.
+Task #1 is run with period 19/3, phase=0.1, forever.
-Task #1 is run immediately every 5 seconds.
+Task #2 is run immediately every 5 seconds.
+Task #3 is run immediately with period 19/3, forever.
+Task #4 is run randomly with uniform distribution, period min 8 seconds and max 16 seconds, forever.

 .. literalinclude:: ../examples/timecap.py
     :linenos:
     :language: python
     :lines: 30-

 This an excerpt from example output.
-Task with 1 minute period has id=0.
-Task with 5 second period has id=1.

 .. literalinclude:: ../examples/timecap.out
     :linenos:

-Task #1 that is run immediately, shows an initial run delay of about 0.02s due to the initial program setup.
-Since the time has tick=0.1, task #1 starts on a random time aligned with a tick multiple.
+Since this example runs for one minute, task #0 appears only one time in the example output.

+Since the scheduler time has tick=0.01, the effective run time of each scheduled task must be a tick multiple.
+Under some conditions, this can produce a delay between the nominal runtime computed by the time generator and the effective runtime.
+This effect can be seen for tasks #1, #3 and #4 where the nominal run time is rounded to the nearest and greather tick multiple.